suraz09/FairClassifier/README.md

 This flaw of unintentional discrimination caused by the source data has not been fully addressed though.

-The Fair Classifier is an open source package that evaluates the fairness of a Neural Network.
+**Fair Classifier** is an open source package that evaluates the fairness of a Neural Network.
 It is a command-line tool in which the user can check the fairness of the model against different sensitive attributes from the training dataset.

 ### Fairness metrics implemented